sintefore/TimeStruct.jl/docs/papers/joss/paper.md

 [TimeStruct](https://github.com/sintefore/TimeStruct.jl) is a Julia [@bezanson2017julia] package that provides an interface for abstracting time structures, primarily intended for use with the mathematical programming DSL JuMP [@Lubin2023].

-TimeStruct allows reusing much of the code considering tracking of time and allows the main equations to be modelled in a straight-forward manner while supporting a wide range of time structures and easily switching between, *e.g.*, simple deterministic operational models and stochastic programming versions of the same model.
+TimeStruct simplifies the writing of key equations in optimization problems through separation of the indexing sets and the equation.
+Consequently, equations unaffected by the the chosen time structure, e.g., simple deterministic operational or stochastic programming models, must not be adjusted when changing the time structures.
+Hence, it simplifies both model development and subsequent switching between different time structures.

 The package is already used in several optimization packages developed at [SINTEF](https://www.sintef.no/en/), e.g. [EnergyModelsX](https://github.com/EnergyModelsX/), [ZeroKyst](https://zerokyst.no/en/) and [MaritimeNH3](https://www.sintef.no/en/projects/2021/maritimenh3-enabling-implementation-of-ammonia-as-a-maritime-fuel/).